CleverCloud/doc.clever-cloud.com/deploy/application/php/tutorials/tutorial-laravel.md

 ### Optional: automatically run migrations upon deployment

-If you want to have database migrations automatically run during each deployment, add this hook instruction to the application's [environment variables](#setting-up-environment-variables-on-clever-cloud) `CC_POST_BUILD_HOOK=php artisan migrate --force`
+If you want to have database migrations automatically run during each deployment, add this hook instruction to the application's [environment variables](#setting-up-environment-variables-on-clever-cloud) `CC_PRE_RUN_HOOK=php artisan migrate --force`

 # Configure Caching